dawg6/springboot-benchmark/README.md

     docker compose build

+The scripts build_all.bat and build_all.sh have been provided as a convenience.

 If you don't want to build, and just want to run, you can pull images:

     docker compose pull